TUBERCULOSIS/TB PROGRAM

 We offer 2 types of testing:

-We provide TB skin tests to individuals needing it for employment, school/clinicals, or other reasons.
+We provide TB skin tests to individuals who need them for employment, school/clinical settings, or other reasons.

 **It is required to return to our office to read the test 48-72 hours after it is administered.